Ali Farka Touré: Musical career

 Touré's first North American concert was in Harrison Hot Springs, British Columbia.
 1994's Talking Timbuktu, a collaboration with Ry Cooder, sold promisingly well in Western markets, but was followed by a hiatus from releases in America and Europe.
 He reappeared in 1999 with the release of Niafunké, a more traditional album focusing on African rhythms and beats.
 Touré was the mentor and uncle of popular Malian musician Afel Bocoum.

 In 2002 Touré appeared with Black American blues and reggae performer Corey Harris, on an album called Mississippi to Mali (Rounder Records).
 Toure and Harris also appeared together in Martin Scorsese's 2003 documentary film Feel Like Going Home, which traced the roots of blues back to its genesis in West Africa.
 The film was narrated by Harris and features Ali's performances on guitar and njarka.

 He was very supportive of director Manny Ansar's idea to move Festival au Désert to Timbuktu, after its first two years in the Kidal region of Mali.
 He said that he had always wanted to bring people home, but did not know how to do that, and that now that this festival had been organised, he would support it; he would be their "godfather".
 He started performing at the festival, bringing in a lot of his fans, more visitors, tourists, and journalists.
 He performed the closing concert every year from 2003 until 2006.

 In September 2005, Touré released the album In the Heart of the Moon, a collaboration with Toumani Diabaté, for which he received a second Grammy award.
 His last album, Savane, was posthumously released in July 2006.
-It was received with wide acclaim by professionals and fans alike and has been nominated for a Grammy Award in the category "Best Contemporary World Music Album".
+It was received with wide acclaim by professionals and fans alike and was nominated for a Grammy Award in the category "Best Contemporary World Music Album".
 The panel of experts from the World Music Chart Europe (WMCE), a chart voted by the leading World Music specialists around Europe, chose Savane as their Album of the Year 2006, with the album topping the chart for three consecutive months (September to November 2006).
 The album has also been listed as No. 1 in the influential Metacritic's "Best Albums of 2006" poll, and No. 5 in its all-time best reviewed albums.
 Ali Farka Touré has also been nominated for the BBC Radio 3 awards 2007.

 In February 2018 Idrissa Soumaoro's song Bèrèbèrè, featuring Touré, was used in Black Panther.